v3.2.0

 Each Statekeeper SHALL have the permission and technical capability to sign Trusted Issuer Registry transactions.
 By signing, the Statekeeper exerts their voting power.
 Only when a transaction is signed in accordance with the respective governance parameters, will the smart contract be updated.

 Each Statekeeper SHALL procure and employ a hardware wallet for storing and managing the Ethereum wallet that facilitates the Trusted Issuer Registry management.
+Statekeepers SHALL use the OCI-provided dApp to manage the Trusted Issuer Registry.

 The executing Statekeeper MAY be a single assigned individual within the OCI member organization or represented by a multi-signature wallet.
 The latter is effectively a shared account, which can be managed by multiple individuals within the organization.
 Each Statekeeper has only 1 organizational vote regardless of the number of representing individuals.